applecool/pathvisiojs/README.md

 $ git pull origin gh-pages
 ```

-D. Edit any of the gh-pages specific content
+D. Edit any of the gh-pages-specific content

 E. Pull changes from github and push to github.
 Use the remote name you have set up for the wikipathways repo, if it's not origin.

 ```